About the Office of Information Technology

 - geographical information systems (GIS)

-We protect the privacy and prevent the loss of the County's data through many levels of security, backups, redundancy and anti-virus/anti-malware software.
-We work with every agency to assist in getting their offices networked, so that they may share data, as well as benefit from the enterprise applications we maintain such as GroupWise and HOD, and the Internet access we provide.
+We protect the privacy and prevent the loss of the County's data through many levels of security, backups, redundancy, anti-virus and anti-malware software.
+We work with every agency to assist in getting their offices networked, so that they may share data, as well as benefit from the enterprise applications we maintain such as HOD and the Internet access we provide.

-The Customer Service and Support Unit is responsible for first and second level support for the County's 3,200 personal computers.
-The Service Desk and Desktop Support groups provide assistance to support end-user problems, handling approximately 14,000 calls per year.
+The Customer Service and Support Unit is responsible for first and second level support for more than 5,500 County's personal computers.
+The Service Desk and Desktop Support groups provide assistance to support end-user problems, handling approximately 40,000 calls per year.

 The unit also is responsible for the County's Data Center, supporting computer room operations 24 hours a day, 365 days per year.